joshi51/joshi51/README.md

 ### Hi there 👋
-## my name is Suresh Joshi, a Full Stack Developer from India.
-Here's how I would like to introduce myself:
+##### My name is Suresh Joshi, a Full Stack Developer from India.
+Here's are somethings about myself:

 - I have created several projects here on Github, majorly in Typescript and also in Python.
 - All my major work is in [Shape To Ideas](https://github.com/shape-to-ideas)